dk8moore/teensy-pins-helper/README.md

 Visit [https://dk8moore.github.io/teensy-pins-helper](https://dk8moore.github.io/teensy-pins-helper) to use the tool directly in your browser.

 1. Select your Teensy board model from the dropdown
-2. Choose your required peripherals
+2. Add configuration requirements through the interface
-3. Configure pins through the interactive interface
+3. Select pin modes and configure pins for calculating the optimal pin/ports assignment
-4. Export your configuration for use in your project
+4. Compute the configuration, review it and adjust it as needed

 ## 🛠️ Technology Stack

 This project is built with modern web technologies:

 - **React 18**: For building a responsive and interactive user interface
-- **TypeScript**: For type-safe code and better developer experience
-- **Tailwind CSS**: For efficient, utility-first styling
+- **Tailwind CSS**: For utility-first styling with dark mode support (not yet implemented)
 - **Vite**: For fast development and optimized builds
 - **Radix UI**: For accessible, composable UI components
+- **Lucide React**: For consistent and scalable icons
 - **GitHub Pages**: For seamless deployment and hosting

 ## 💻 Development Setup